Steve answers the questions he is asked most about leadership

 I don’t believe things have changed that much in millennia.

-But we have gotten a better understanding the science of human behaviours over the last hundred years or so.
+However, we have gained a better understanding of the science of human behaviour over the last hundred years or so.

 Attila the Hun, Alexander, Caesar, Lincoln and Churchill all understood how to lead people based on their experiences and intuition.
-Their leadership lessons are still eminently relevant today as then.
+Their leadership lessons are still eminently relevant today as they were then.

-How can a leader avoid being corrupted by the power?
+How can a leader avoid being corrupted by power?

 The degree of power that a leader requires is determined by the goals that she must achieve.
 For example, the leader of a country requires different powers than the leader of a church.

-Power is the possession of control, authority, and/or influence over others and this power is then used to achieve a goal.
-Some leaders, such as presidents, have all or parts of the three, while others, such as Mother Theresa, might have only one.
+Power is the possession of control, authority, and/or influence over others, and this power is then used to achieve a goal.
+Some leaders, such as presidents, possess all or parts of the three, while others, like Mother Theresa, may have only one.

 Power does not corrupt.

-Corruption is the degree that someone’s action has veered from a moral value that a society, organization or community has set.
+Corruption is the degree to which someone’s action deviates from a moral value that a society, organization, or community has established.

 The only preventive medicine for corruption of power is a healthy respect for and a diversity of others (diversity).

-By focusing on developing and maintaining a laser like focus on their goals a leader can create a vision.
-Then by developing great people (people scale) and giving them the means to accomplish your vision you have the necessary ingredients to achieve organization success.
+By focusing on developing and maintaining a laser-like focus on their goals, a leader can create a vision.
+By developing great people (people scale) and giving them the means to accomplish your vision, you have the necessary ingredients to achieve organizational success.

-In other words, good goal directed visions and by inspiring their people to work through change and challenges equals a successful organization.
+In other words, goal-directed visions that inspire their people to work through change and challenges equal a successful organization.

 What’s the worst fault a leader can have?